Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions: Computational Experiments

-As shown in Fig. \ref{im:Goldenstein_GS}, this approach tests every point in the grid, localizing $\partial S$ within its $\varepsilon$-neighborhood.
-Compared with the EDGE algorithm, whose sampled points are shown in Fig. \ref{im:Goldenstein_ENSDB}, the na\"ive approach has poor sample efficiency and is computationally prohibitive for large domains.
+As illustrated in Fig. \ref{im:Goldenstein_GS}, this approach tests every point in the grid to localize $\partial S$, marked by yellow points.
+Compared with the EDGE algorithm whose sampled points are shown in Fig. \ref{im:Goldenstein_ENSDB}, the na\"ive approach has poor sample efficiency and is computationally prohibitive for large domains.
 Table \ref{tab:perfComp} lists outcomes for the 3 test functions.